diffplug/gitfromscratch/manuscript/time-travel/cherry-pick-and-rebase/cherry-pick-and-rebase.md

 ## Rebase onto origin/master

-This happens especially often in a team setting - somebody else on the team uploaded their changes before you had a chance.
-Because it's so common, there's a shortcut just for this case:
+The scenario above happens especially often in a team setting - somebody else uploaded their changes before you did.
+Because it's so common, there's a shortcut for exactly this case:

 ![Rebase onto origin/master](TODO.png)

 But you need to be careful about rebasing branches which you have shared.
-When your branch moves to the new tip after a rebase, your old commits are [lost](../../branches/reflog).
+When your branch moves to the new tip after a rebase, your old commits are [lost](../../branches/reflog/reflog.md).

 ![Rebase deletes commits](TODO.png)

-That's fine if you haven't shared those commits with anyone else, but it's not good if you have already.
-In a situation like this, for example, the commits in `master` have already been published to `origin/sharedFeature`.
+That's fine if you haven't shared those commits with anyone else, but it's not good if you already have.
+In the situation below, for example, the commits in `master` have already been published to `origin/sharedFeature`.

 ![Not good to rebase](TODO.png)